flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 3.2.
 Upcoming

 I put appointments, stuff I'm gonna do soon, that is bound by deadlines or just relatively urgent into the top level category *Upcoming*.
-This includes reminder items that refer to bigger tasks or projects in other top level categories.
+This includes reminder items that refer to significant items in other top level categories.
 Of course, I prioritize the upcoming items, so they're listed in the order I plan to check them off.

 By the way, time-related perspectives like *Today* and *Upcoming* will integrate much better when I will add due dates and a time filter with a calendar view to Flowlist.